-Students with a statement or an EHCP have the opportunity to meet with the SENCo at the Key Stage information evening, Parents Evening, Interim Review and Annual Review.
-The annual review of the statement or EHCP will take place according to the schedule agreed by the School, Local Authority, Parents and students are invited along with the relevant professionals who support the young person.
+Students with an EHCP can meet with the SENCo at the Key Stage information evening, Parents Evening and Annual Review.
+The annual review of the statement or EHCP will take place according to the schedule agreed by the School, Local Authority, Parents/carers and students are invited along with the relevant professionals who support the young person.

-Those parents of students with SEN support 'K' have the opportunity to meet the SENCo at the Key Stage meetings, Parents Evening and Review Meeting.
-The SENCo is also available to meet parents on request or to deal with any issues that may arise during the year.
-Students targets will be reviewed termly.
-Students are actively involved with setting their targets with the aim of developing their independence and allowing them to take ownership of their learning.
-Students at Teacher Aware 'T' have the opportunity to discuss their progress at parent consultation evenings and during mentoring with their Form Tutor.
+The SENCo and/or learning support assistants are available to meet parents and carers on request or to deal with any issues that may arise during the year.
+Those parents/carers of students with SEN support 'K' can also meet the SENCo at the Key Stage meetings, Parents Evening and Review Meeting.
+Students' targets will be reviewed termly.
+Students are actively involved with setting their targets on their pupil passports, with the aim of developing their independence and allowing them to take ownership of their learning.